KippAD/george-orwell-pub/README.md

 ---

 ## Future
-Here are some future features that were outside of the project scope on the current iteration of development but could be included to improve the user experience and site in general.
+Here are some future features that were outside of the project scope on the current iteration of development, but could be included to improve the user experience and site in general.

 - **Form Submission Email:** User receives an email when an account is created or when a booking is made.
 - **Waiting List:** Users will have the option to join a waiting list for full events and receive an email if there is availability.
 - **Prefilled Booking Form:** Booking form is prefilled with the event and can be replaced with a select form if the user chooses.
 - **Repeating/Self Deleting Event:** Events can be set to repeating so that they automatically appear on the schedule each week, and events in the past self-delete.
 - **Messaging In Browser:** User and admin can message within the website from the account and admin panels respectively.
 - **Menu:** Admin has access to CRUD functionality for a menu.
-- **Admin Interface for User:** Whilst the admin can see users in the admin panel, it redirects the admin to the default django admin dashboard, so CRUD functionality for the user within the website would provide a better experience for the site owner.
+- **Admin Interface for User:** Whilst the admin can see users in the admin panel, it redirects the admin to the default django admin dashboard, so CRUD functionality for the user within the custom UI would provide a better experience for the site owner.

 ## Testing

 ### **Python**
-All of the site forms are validated, with automated testing to ensure that correct inputs are given.
+All of the model forms are validated with automated testing to ensure that correct inputs are given.
 CRUD functionality on the both booking and events have been manually tested in the deployed site - and all actions affecting the database work as expected.
 PEP8 warnings from the IDE have all been resolved in the custom code.
 The contact form functionality has been tested to ensure that it works.

 ---

 <img  src="static/images/html-warnings.png" alt="W3C HTML" width="80%">

 ### **HTML**
 There were various HTML errors that arose in the W3C HTML validator ranging from mispelled href attributes to unclosed elements.
-The validator shows many errors relating to jinja that are intentionally unresolved, but all other warnings were fixed.
+The validator shows many errors relating to Jinja that are intentionally unresolved, but all other warnings were fixed.

 ---